*Updated: December 2, 2020

-Schaumburg Small Business Grants: The Village began offering Phase 2 of the Small Business Grants on October 1, 2020.
-The deadline to submit a revised application and supporting documents is October 15, 2020.
-Every effort will be made to make award decisions by November 1, 2020.
-The village will match 50% of eligible operating expenses for two months (up to $10,000).
-If you were not eligible in Phase 1, you may be eligible for Phase 2.
+Schaumburg Small Business Grants: The Village began offering Round 3 of the Small Business Grants on November 16, 2020.
+The deadline to submit a new or revised application and supporting documents is December 1, 2020.
+Every effort will be made to make award decisions by December 15, 2020.
+The village will match 50% of eligible operating expenses for two months (up to $7,500).
+If you were not eligible in a previous round, you may be eligible now.
 Additional details are available on the program’s webpage.

 Cook County Financial Relief Package: Under this relief package, due dates for Home Rule Taxes like the Alcoholic Beverage Tax, Amusement Tax, Tobacco Tax and Gasoline and Hotel Accommodations Tax will be pushed back.
 So will numerous fines and fees under the jurisdictions of the Departments of Transportation and Highways, Environment and Sustainability, Revenue, Building and Zoning and Public Health.